 Biochemical parameters

 TSS was measured at 20 °C using a hand refractometer and expressed in °Brix following the method of Ranganna (2010).
-Ascorbic acid content was determined by the 2,6-dichlorophenol indophenol (DCPIP) dye titration method using 4% oxalic acid as an extractant, and results were expressed as mg/100 g fresh weight (AOAC, 2016).
+Ascorbic acid content was determined by the 2,6-dichlorophenol indophenol (DCPIP) dye titration method using 4% oxalic acid as an extracting, and results were expressed as mg/100 g fresh weight (AOAC, 2016).
 Lycopene was estimated by extracting tomato pulp with an acetone–ethanol–hexane mixture (1:1:1 v/v/v) containing 5% BHT, and absorbance of the hexane layer was recorded at 503 nm using a UV–Vis spectrophotometer, following Fish et al., (2002).

 Data analysis